TROUT FLY TYING PATTERNS

 One of the most widely used dry fly patterns is the Adams.
 Because this fly tying pattern has been proven to be an extremely versatile and effective dry fly to use when targeting trout, many consider it to be a "must-have" for every fly box…and the first of the various trout fly patterns you need to master.
 There are several variations of this pattern, but it is most often tied using brownish-gray hackle for the body along with black and white hackle for the wings.

 While this pattern will work when fly fishing for all trout species, brook trout find it particularly hard to resist the Royal Coachman.
 The Royal Coachman is primarily tied as a dry fly, although it doesn't imitate any one specific type of insect.
 This is a classic pattern that many anglers feel is best to use when the fish are not feeding on specific types of insect species during a hatch.
-Since the Royal Coachman is one of the best-known fly tying patterns for trout, it's worth learning how to tie.
+Since the Royal Coachman is one of the best-known trout fly tying patterns, it's worth learning how to tie.

 When it comes to proven dry fly tying patterns for trout, the Elk Hair Caddis is another pattern that fly anglers like to tie and have handy.
 This fly pattern was created to imitate an adult caddisfly, using elk hair as the tying material for the wings.
 The Elk Hair Caddis is popular due to its simplicity and overall effectiveness when fishing for trout on small streams.

 GOLD-RIBBED HARE’S EAR